 #8) Software Testing is about building confidence in the product:

 How do you help the developers and organization by doing software testing?
 By testing the software, you are finding bugs and analyzing product from different perspectives, which helps to make the product better and which helps in growing confidence about the product developed.

 #9) Software Testing is about learning fast and implementing new ideas:

 #10) Software Testing is about deciding the priority:

 Ultimately you are left with almost no time and you own a big responsibility of signing the product as “TESTED”.
 To handle these kinds of situations you have to understand priority and have to work and convey accordingly.

 #11) Software Testing is about analyzing data and providing results:

 As I mentioned above, software testing is not limited to executing test cases.
-One has to understand the results, has to generate matrix and has to analyze product’s behavior accordingly.
+One has to understand the results, has to generate matrix and has to analyze product’s behaviour accordingly.